mattbriggs04/led-controller/README.md

 ## Installation
 ### Hardware
 STM32 runs on 3.3V logic, while according to the WS2812b1 datasheet, the data input needs to be 5V.
 A solution to this is a level shifter, which I made build my own on a breadboard.
-See ``` They can also be found online.
+See ```logic_level_shifter.asc``` which was made in LTspice.
+Level shifters can be found for cheap online as well.

 ### Software
 1. Ensure you have STM32CubeIDE set up.
 See Prerequisites.